undreamai/LLMUnity/README.md

-# sharp-transformers
+# Sharp Transformers 💪
-A Unity plugin for using Transformers models in Unity.
+A Unity plugin of utilities to **run Transformer 🤗 models in Unity games**.

+Sharp transformers is designed to be **functionally equivalent to Hugging Face’s [transformers python library]**(https://github.com/huggingface/transformers/tree/main).